 In the early evening, catch a bus to Poprad-Vysoke Tatry.
 The ride takes approx. 2 hours.

-Book your accommodation either in Stary Smokovec, Tatranska Lomnica or Strbske Pleso.
-These are the main mountain centres and starting points for hiking with the restaurants, shopping and attractions.
+These are the main mountain centers and starting points for hiking with the restaurants, shopping and attractions.

 To get from Poprad to any of these places, use TEZ railways.
 Buy a 2-day ticket so you don’t have to search for a ticket before your next ride.